NamYCM/UnityDesignPattern/README.md

 # UnityDesignPattern
-This is a examples of programing pattern in Unity
+These are examples of programing pattern in Unity

 - Command Pattern: completed
 - Singleton Pattern: completed